Biscoff Cake

 This post may contain affiliate links.
 See my disclosure policy.

-My Biscoff cake features three layers of rich chocolate cake with velvety Biscoff frosting in between.
-It’s so easy to make and uses pantry staple ingredients.
+My Biscoff Cake (aka cookie butter cake) features three layers of rich chocolate cake with a velvety and fluffy Biscoff frosting in between.
+It’s incredibly easy to make and uses pantry staples.

 Biscoff cake.